ropensci/yfR/README.md

 [BatchGetSymbols](https://CRAN.R-project.org/package=BatchGetSymbols).
 In a nutshell, it provides access to daily stock prices from [Yahoo Finance](https://finance.yahoo.com/), a vast repository with financial data around the globe.
+Yahoo Finance cover a large number of markets and assets, being used extensively for importing price datasets used in academic research and teaching.

-Moreover, *yfR* allows large scale download of data using a local caching system and parallel computing for speeding up the process.
+Package `yfR` is based on [quantmod](https://www.quantmod.com/) and used its main function for fetching data from Yahoo Finance.
+The main innovation in `yfR` is in the organization of the imported financial data and using local caching system and parallel computing for speeding up large scale download of datasets from Yahoo Finance.

 ## Features

--   Fetchs daily/weekly/monthly/annual stock prices (and returns) from yahoo finance and returns a dataframe in the long format (stacked data);
+-   Fetchs daily/weekly/monthly/annual stock prices/returns from yahoo
+    finance and outputs a dataframe (tibble) in the long format (stacked data);

 -   A new feature called “collections” facilitates download of multiple tickers from a particular market/index.
-You can, for example, download data for all stocks in the SP500 index with a simple call to `yf_get_collection()`;
+You can, for example, download data for all stocks in the SP500 index with a simple call to `yf_collection_get()`;

 -   A session-persistent smart cache system is available by default.
     This means that the data is saved locally and only missing portions